shuaibw/CSE_208/README.md

 # CSE_208
 ## Data Structures and Algorithms Part II

-This repository contains all the assignments and lab assesments for Level-2, Term-2.
+This repository contains all the assignments and lab assesments for Level-2, Term-2 of CSE, BUET.
 All the projects were created using IntelliJ IDEA.
 You can directly open the folders in IntelliJ IDEA, or copy the source codes from **Offline[num]/src** and use those in your favorite IDE.
----
+___
 All informations are contained in the **starter** directory.
 Please consult it before opening any of the above projects (labelled **Offline[num]**) in your IDE.
----
+___
 Offline topics:
 - Offline1: Minimum Spanning Tree
 - Offline2: Single Source Shortest Paths